xinz/jsonschex/README.md

 [![hex.pm version](https://img.shields.io/hexpm/v/jsonschex.svg?v=1)](https://hex.pm/packages/jsonschex)

-JSONSchex is an implementation of the [JSON Schema Draft 2020-12](https://json-schema.org/draft/2020-12) and latest specification for Elixir, with a design that focuses on practical performance.
+JSONSchex is an implementation of [JSON Schema Draft 2020-12](https://json-schema.org/draft/2020-12) for Elixir, with a design that focuses on practical performance.

 ## Features